TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-20-twig-smoke-rendering-journey-of-fails.md

 <br>

-That's the basic recipe, at least.
-We tried this path in one project... and it worked!
-After 2 more days of struggle we polished it to a working state.
-Now we can render any TWIG file, and it will pass!
+That's the basic plan.
+We tried to apply it in one project... and it worked!
+After 2 more days of struggle, we polished it to a working state.
+Now we can render a TWIG file with variables, functions, and filters, and it will pass!

 ## ✅